tosdr/tosdr-build/README.md

 =====================

 There are git submodules in this repository.
 To automatically have them all, clone this repository with the `git clone --recursive` option.
+Alternatively, run `git submodule init` and `git submodule update` to pull in the submodules.

 Build
 =====